immesys/bw2/README.md

 sudo /etc/init.d/bw2 start
 ```

-If cause this process can be automated by running it at system start.
-Sockets are shared with the windows host, and therefore, the BW2 bindings can be run directly on top of windows, and not the Linux environment.
+Of course this process can be automated by running it at system start.
+Sockets are shared with the Windows host, and therefore, the BW2 bindings can be run directly on top of Windows, and not the Linux environment.

 ## What is new